 - Share a post on Facebook, Twitter, Instagram or any other prominent social networking platform, stating that you are attending the conference many days before the day of the event.

-- Social media platforms enable delegates who will be taking part in forthcoming engineering and technology conferences 2020, to elevate their experience, by
+- Social media platforms enable delegates who will be taking part in upcoming engineering and technology conferences 2023, to elevate their experience, by

 - submitting queries about the time, date, location and schedule-of-events for the conference,